 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

-A recent article from Bloomberg News takes an in-depth look at a truck accident that resulted in the death of one woman and serious injuries to her two teen-aged sons.
+A recent article from Bloomberg News took an in-depth look at a truck accident that resulted in the death of one woman and serious injuries to her two teenage sons.
 One of her sons sustained fractures to the pelvis and eye socket from which he ultimately recovered.
 Her other son, whose skull was crushed, suffered a traumatic brain injury (TBI).

-The long-term costs of his TBI are numerous and include the following:
+The long-term effects of his TBI are numerous and include the following:

-The costs of a brain injury are often numerous and can extend well beyond the initial medical treatments, which in this case included surgeries, long hospital stays, and a period of time spent in a medically induced coma.
-Brain injuries negatively impact people’s quality of life and their academic and work prospects.
+The costs of a brain injury are often numerous and can extend well beyond the initial medical treatments, which in this case included surgeries, long hospital stays, and a period of time spent in a medically-induced coma.
+Brain injuries negatively impact people’s quality of life as well as their academic and work prospects.
 The long-term effects also include costly lifestyle changes.

 If you or a loved one have suffered brain damage as a result of someone else’s negligence, you are urged to contact the Indianapolis Brain Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.